 In the face of Chevron’s pollution, CBE and residents are creating a healthier Richmond by working towards a greener and more democratic local economy powered by renewable energy.

 On July 10th, 2014, CBE and allies won key conditions ensuring the expansion project doesn’t expand threats to the health and safety of Richmond.
-If approved by the Richmond City Council, pollution from the refinery will decrease, comprehensive replacement of aging pipes will dramatically increase safety, and Chevron will invest in green jobs and clean energy projects for the Richmond and San Pablo areas.
-The final vote will occur on July 29th, 2014.
+The Richmond Planning Commission approved a plan to reduce pollution from the refinery, comprehensively replace aging pipes, which will dramatically increase safety, and calls on Chevron to invest in green jobs and clean energy projects for the Richmond and San Pablo areas.

 Despite the presence of the Chevron refinery–the largest greenhouse gas (GHG) emitter California–Richmond is still one of the first cities in the U.S. to include an Energy and Climate Change Element in its General Plan update.
 In 2009, the City of Richmond completed its first ever greenhouse gas emissions inventory.
 Based on the City of Richmond’s analysis of greenhouse gases inventory, we noticed that the city did not address reducing industrial and commercial sources of emissions, which comprised over 80% of the City’s total GHG emissions.
 CBE is still working on Chevron accountability to reduce emissions and invest in clean energy at the refinery, and is pushing a Climate Action Plan that will encourage these emissions to be reduced locally.

 In 2011, a Community Choice Aggregation (CCA) motion was introduced by City Councilmember Tom Butt to conduct a feasibility study with Marin Energy Authority and City of Richmond consultants.
 CBE participated in the first community meetings on CCA and spoke at the Richmond City Council.
 CCA would build local renewable energy, local jobs, and strong energy efficient measures.